WORK WITH AN EXPERIENCED Motorcycle Repair Company

-Apart from participating in racing, he has partnered in a road racing series and offers private coach for Road Racing School Instruction, has an Associate of Applied Science degree in Computer and Informational Systems Management.
+Apart from participating in racing, he had partnered with a local road racing series and at the time offered private coaching and Instruction during his professional career(1998-2007), has an Associate of Applied Science degree in Computer and Informational Systems Management.
 This is made apparent with his accomplishments as an engine builder, an accomplished dyno tuner, and a chassis technician.
 He has completed many new product updates and tech qualifications for various bike models, such as Suzuki, Honda, Yamaha, Kawasaki, Victory and Harley-Davidson to name a few.
 Doug also specializes in welding, fabrication, and painting.

 Articles About Our Owner